Mauna Kea Stargazing Guide 2026 | Best Hawaii Astronomy Experience

 Professional Mauna Kea stargazing tour with sunset and telescope viewing

-Several commercial operators, such as Hawaii Forest & Trail and Mauna Kea Summit Adventures, offer guided sunset and stargazing tours.
-Our Mauna Kea Observatory Tour is one of the most popular options, featuring:
+Several commercial operators — including Hawaii Forest & Trail, Hawaiian Eyes Tours, KapohoKine Adventures, and Hawaii Island Holidays — offer guided sunset and stargazing tours ranging from $150 to $330 per person.
+Our Mauna Kea Observatory Tour is the most reviewed option (641+ reviews, 4.83★), featuring:

 • Transportation to the summit